The Don CeSar: Opening

+World War II History

+During World War II the Don CeSar hotel was temporally bought and taken by the United States Government through eminent domain.
+At this time the hotel went through extensive renovations in order to become a military hospital- all which included turning elegant rooms into operation rooms and guest rooms into medical facilities.
+Don Cesar turned into a convalescent center that served a maximum of 650 patients and men only who suffered exhaustion form the war were serviced; soldiers rested for about six to eight weeks before going back to the war.

+While soldiers were recovering, they participated in various activities that they were required to take such as photography and journalism, they even participated in sports like fishing and riding with clubs from the city of St. Pete supported.

+After the war ended the US Government still had control over Don Cesar and instead of its prior use as a hospital, it was used as Veterans Administration (VA) office.
+Once again, the Don Cesar was remodeled to adapt to administration necessities holding over 1,400 employees; the government continued to use the space until 1967 where the VA moved to another location in downtown St. Petersburg.

 Rebirth

 In November 1967, the Veterans Administration began moving out of the Don Ce-Sar, having opened a new office in downtown St. Petersburg.
 By Spring 1969, the once grand hotel was vacant.
 The General Services Administration planned to raze the graffiti-covered hotel, but this plan was met with fierce opposition from local residents.
 In March 1972, the Don Ce-Sar was sold to C.L.
 Pyatt and William Bowman Jr., a franchise owner of Holiday Inn.
 The Don CeSar (now spelled without the hyphen) reopened on November 23, 1973.
 Multiple renovations from 1985 to 2001 have updated and added to the hotel, including a 4000 sqft spa, a signature restaurant, and a second outdoor swimming pool.
 After the addition of the full-service beach club and spa, the official name of the hotel was changed to The Don CeSar Beach Resort and Spa.

 The Don CeSar was named to the National Register of Historic Places in 1975 and became a founding member of the National Trust Historic Hotels of America in 1989.

+In March 2025, The Don CeSar reopened after months of closure due to the previous years' devastating hurricanes: Helene and Milton.
+In January 2025, the resort celebrated its 97th anniversary, which was followed by the reopening.
+Additionally, the reopening featured the return of popular features and activities such as the beach front access, The Don CeSar Spa, and fitness center which began on April 1, 2025.